Introduction Bioeconomy: transforming the agrifood systems

 The bioeconomy framework, which uses an integrated framework focusing on topics like climate and , food security and nutrition, food , and employment opportunities for small-scale food producers, can help look at the advantages and opportunities as well as the challenges and of new food sources.

-Residue enhances safe food production and consumption by easing pressure and rivalry on land and resources.
+Residue management enhances safe food production and consumption by easing pressure and rivalry on land and resources.
 This promotes food security and nutrition and has the potential to significantly lower GHG emissions through agrifood systems.

 Concluding points